realmagicgreen/magicgreen-jekyll/_posts/2019-10-01-mosquito-repellent-plants.md

 ### Placement

-You’ll have to keep your plants in a spot offer the right amount of light or temperatures your indoor plants require.
-But other than that, you will want to keep these plants in areas where mosquitoes are mostly likely to be making an entrance into your home.
+Keep your plants in a spot offer the right amount of light or temperatures your indoor plants require.
+Choose strategic areas.

-Keep your plants near busy entrances to stop them from buzzing in as people come and go.
+Keep your plants near busy entrances.
 Bedrooms and common living areas are the next placement spots, to keep them out of the room.
 Remember, these plants only repel mosquitoes, they aren’t going to kill the bugs.

 ### Stop Attracting Them

 You’ll have fewer mosquitoes to deal with around the house if you stop attracting them in the first place.
 Unlike with other houseflies, mosquitoes aren’t attracted to food or garbage that might be in your house.
 So keeping things clean won’t have much impact here.

-They’re drawn to dark colours, body heat and a range of fragrances, including perfumes, lotions and even strong body odour.
+They’re drawn to the dark colours, body heat and a range of fragrances, including perfumes, lotions and even strong body odour.

 Now, these aren’t things that are likely to bring them directly into your house, but if you are outdoors wearing dark clothes and smelling of cologne, you’re going to draw mosquitoes inside with you every time you come back in the house.